opil/documentation/docs/final_documentation_structure/BPO/Installation_Guide.md

-# BPO Installation
+# BPO Installation Guide
-There are two ways to install the BPO module.
 You can use the docker container to install the BPO module or you can compile it using the source code repository.

 ## 1. Docker Container
 ### 1.a) Install from Docker Container